romanejaquez/responsive-ui-flutter-workshop/step_08/instructions.md

 ```

-With all of our menu item widgets pre-populated and ready to be rendered, let's build out the structure that will encapsulate these widgets, starting from a ```Container``` widget with the following specs:
+With all of the menu item widgets pre-populated and ready to be rendered, proceed to build out the structure that will encapsulate these widgets, starting from a ```Container``` widget with the following specs:

 - ```color```: set a background color to this container, leveraging the ```menuStyles``` styles retrieved above, pulling the ```backgroundColor``` property out of it
 - ```padding```: 30px of padding all around